The “Secret Reason” that CEOs Embark on Strategic Planning

 In the future, whenever their board discussions wandered into committee or staff work, I encouraged them to ask, “Are we talking napkin-type here?”
 (For more on eliminating board micromanaging, see: How to Stop Your Board from Micromanaging.)
 The “Napkin Quiz” reminded the board to focus on strategic issues, not tactics.

-What Really Happens During Strategy Planning?
+What Else Happens During Strategy Planning?

 Many big takeaways emerge from the nonprofit strategic planning process when done well.
 Guiding the board to recognize when they are micromanaging is possible, as in the overall focus on moving toward governance.
 Other options, of course, exist to engage your board relationship and move them toward maximizing their impact during the strategy process.